 Heart, kidney or liver conditions

 The average dose doctors prescribe is 0.25 mg to 0.5 mg taken three times per day, but higher or lower amounts may also be prescribed.
-Taking more than the prescribed amount or taking non-prescribed Xanax can lead to an overdose — one person’s prescribed dose could be too high for another person to take without overdosing.
+Taking more than the prescribed amount or taking non-prescribed Xanax can lead to an overdose — one person’s prescribed dose could be too high for another person, causing an overdose.

 The same effects occur when combining Xanax with opioids.
 The National Institute on Drug Abuse reports that over 30% of opioid overdoses involve benzodiazepines like Xanax.
 In 2016, the Centers for Disease Control and Prevention (CDC) even issued new guidelines suggesting that doctors no longer prescribe opioids and benzodiazepines at the same time.

-Beyond alcohol and opioids, there are other substances that can also lead to an overdose when combined with Xanax.
+Other substances beyond alcohol and opioids can lead to an overdose when combined with Xanax.
 These include:

 When someone uses Xanax for a while, they may not feel the effects as quickly as when they first started taking it.
 This is known as tolerance.
-If someone has developed a Xanax tolerance, it’s easier to unintentionally overdose because the symptoms don’t occur right away or may seem milder than they actually are.
+If someone has developed a Xanax tolerance, it’s easier to unintentionally overdose because the effects of Xanax don’t occur right away or may seem milder than they actually are.
+This can cause someone to take larger and larger doses, which can be dangerous.
+Research shows that while benzodiazepine overdoses are usually mild, Xanax is more toxic than other drugs in this class.
+People who overdose on Xanax are more likely to be admitted to the intensive care unit and require treatment with a ventilator.
+This means that if a person develops a tolerance and takes higher and higher Xanax doses, overdose and related complications can occur.

 Xanax Overdose Complications

 The effects of a Xanax overdose vary from person to person.
-Some people may experience mild symptoms, such as confusion, rapid heartbeat, and trouble with coordination.
-For others, a Xanax overdose can lead to death.
+Some people may experience mild symptoms, such as confusion, slurred speech, and trouble with coordination.
+For others, a Xanax overdose can lead to coma and even death.
+As noted previously, some overdoses may lead to breathing difficulties that require a ventilator in a hospital setting.

 The best way to prevent complications from occurring is to seek emergency medical treatment immediately, even if only mild symptoms are present.
-When someone seeks prompt treatment, the chances of a full recovery are much higher — there are few long-term effects when early treatment is given.
+When someone seeks prompt treatment, the chances of a full recovery are much higher.
+There are fewer long-term effects when early treatment is given.

 Xanax Overdose Treatment

 If you suspect that someone has overdosed on Xanax, it’s important to seek medical attention immediately.
-Paramedics and emergency room staff know how to counteract a Xanax overdose and are able to help improve the chances of recovery.
-If a person takes an ambulance, they may receive a dose of activated charcoal to help absorb some of the drugs in their system.
+Paramedics and emergency room staff know how to counteract a Xanax overdose and can help improve the chances of recovery.
+If a person takes an ambulance, he or she may receive a dose of activated charcoal to help absorb some of the drugs in their system.